-Each month, we’ll publish a comprehensive growing guide for a different crop integral to Chinese cuisine, including traditional growing knowledge and recipes for using that particular ingredient!
+Each month, we’ll publish a comprehensive growing guide for a different crop, including traditional growing knowledge, recipes using the ingredient, how to deal with common challenges, harvesting tips, and more.

 The Inspiration For This Series

-A couple summers ago, we posted a vegetable garden tour, and many of you had questions about how to grow similar vegetables in your own backyards and outdoor spaces.
+A few years ago, we posted a vegetable garden tour, and many of you had questions about how to grow similar vegetables in your own outdoor spaces.
+Some of you took it a step further, suggesting that we write about growing Chinese vegetables in a home garden.

-For those of you who live in areas without Chinese markets, or more difficult access to Chinese produce, growing it yourself can be a great way to get these delicious veggies into your kitchen!
+We also know that many of you live in areas without Chinese markets.
+Growing them yourself can be a great way (or the only way) to get these delicious veggies into your kitchen!

-While we’ve grown backyard vegetables for many years, we’re amateur veg gardeners.
-We do know a thing or two from starting our own seeds, harvesting our own crops, and two years of basically non-stop watching of a sleepy but incredibly entertaining British gardening show over the last two years (BBC’s Gardeners World).
+As amateur veg gardeners who’ve grown backyard vegetables for many years, we know a thing or two from starting our own seeds, harvesting our own crops, and years of non-stop consumption of a sleepy but incredibly entertaining British gardening show called Gardeners World.
+(Check it out, seriously.)

-But in this series, we have an incredible source of professional knowledge and insight!
-We’re collaborating with Christina Chan, farmer and owner of Choy Division, a regenerative Asian vegetable and herb farm in the Hudson Valley.
+But we’re also bringing some major outside knowledge to this series!
+Each of our posts will once again be a collaboration between us and Christina Chan, farmer and owner of Choy Division, a regenerative Asian vegetable and herb farm in the Hudson Valley.

 Since starting Choy Division, she’s sought to increase Asian representation in the local farm scene, expand food access, and help others rediscover their connection to the land through food.

-If you live in New York City, you can sign up for her CSA, available from June to October, with pickups in Astoria, Union Square/Flatiron, and Clinton Hill.
+If you don’t have an outdoor space or a green thumb, but still want access to a wide variety of delicious produce throughout the summer and fall, you can also sign up for Choy Division’s CSA, available from June to October, with pickups in Astoria, the East Village, Clinton Hill, and Chester, NY.
 Just look at all these incredible Asian veggies—fresh mustard greens, radish, scallions, napa, and more!
 Learn more on the Choy Division website.

 About the Series

-We will be growing all these vegetables in our home garden this year, and hope these posts will be helpful to you in your gardens for years to come!
+We’re growing some 60 varieties of vegetables in our garden this year, so we may throw a bonus crop or two in there as well.
+We hope these posts will be helpful to you in your gardens for years to come!

 Click any of the links above to jump to that topic in the post!